Construction and Engineering Wokingham, Reading & Farnham

 We can also advise on the special tax regime for contractors and self-employed sub-contractors in the construction industry.
 Employees in the construction industry should be dealt with under the normal PAYE system.
 We have many years’ experience in dealing with employment status issues and so we are well placed to advise you on your status and your rights.

-Construction Dispute Legal Advice in our Wokingham and Reading, Thames Valley offices
+Construction Dispute Legal Advice in our Wokingham, Reading and Farnham, Thames Valley and M3 Corridor offices